2018 Mechanical Rates (Downloads, CDs, Vinyl and Ringtones)April 2017 View Archives

 By Todd Brabec & Jeffrey Brabec

-Currently there are proceedings before the Copyright Royalty Board (the “CRB”) which will determine what the statutory mechanical rates for downloads and physical sales will be for songwriters and music publishers for the five (5) year period beginning January 1, 2018 through December 31, 2022.
+There is currently a proceeding before the Copyright Royalty Board (the “CRB”) which will determine the mechanical royalty rates for a five (5) year period commencing on January 1, 2018.

 This article is based on information contained in the new, revised 7th edition of the book "Music, Money, And Success: The Insider's Guide To Making Money In The Music Business" written by Jeffrey Brabec and Todd Brabec (Published by Schirmer Trade Books/Music Sales).
 See also www.musicandmoney.com.